National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 The next step is to build a team to leverage retrospective medical records.
 Like most contemporary research teams, heterogenous skills are important.
+You follow some advice and assemble the following team.
 :::

-@fig-story-030-team-formation depicts the authors' ideal team.
-Sometimes one person can serve multiple roles.

 1. a **navigator** who has learned the administrative and IRB requirements and can facilitate the investigation,
 1. a **subject matter expert** (SME) who has clinical experience with the disease of interest and can inform decisions with EHR variables,